-- 8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
-A significant exercise has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers.
-Following completion of this work I instructed lawyers to assist in the recovery of the remaining balances - 8.2 Following discussion and negotiations with the liquidator of Asset Underwriting Limited an amount of £44,903.31 representing broker debt, net of commission, has been recovered.
+8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
+A significant exercise for my team was the extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers.
+Outstanding premium of £280,855 has been received from brokers.
+No further amounts are considered recoverable.